-21. Post balance sheet events
+20. Post balance sheet events

-A fifth home in Cork City (Brú Uí Choileáin) is being developed in partnership with Cork City Council and is scheduled to open by the end of 2023.
-A sixth home in Limerick (Brú an tSáirséalaigh) is being developed in partnership with Limerick City and County Council and the Department of Defence, and ONE's seventh home in Kildare (to be named) is being developed in partnership with Kildare County Council.
+A fifth home in Cork City (Brú Uí Choileáin) is being developed in partnership with Cork City Council.
+A sixth home in Limerick (Brú an tSáirséalaigh) is being developed in partnership with Limerick City and County Council and the Department of Defence, and ONE's seventh home in Newbridge in Kildare is being developed in partnership with Kildare County Council.

-22. Controlling interest
+21. Controlling interest

-The company has 14 directors, all of whom are members of the company.
+The company has 15 directors, all of whom are members of the company.
 Each of the members are independent of each other and have an equal interest in the company.
 Accordingly, there is no persons or body who holds a controlling interest in the company.

-23. Approval of financial statements
+22. Approval of financial statements

-The board of directors approved these financial statements for issue on
+The board of directors approved these financial statements for issue on 6/6/2024